 “Team was looking so much better than last year.
 Everybody’s motivation was at an all-time high,” Zach said when asked about the spring camp.

 The online Zoom meetings help him to stay in contact with his teammates.
 The meetings would consist of going over the playbook and getting to know new terms for the first-year players.
 Most of the players take a class called Kine (Kinesiology) 170, which is a football class that meets every Tuesday, Wednesday and Thursday.

 Monahan has been doing a lot of training in the gym and on the field.
 “I’m very proud of where I’ve come from since high school,” Monahan said.
 He has his “Athletic Days” on Mondays, Wednesdays and Fridays, which are the days that he is only in the gym.

 He does squats, dead lifts, bench press and a ton of speed work on his “Athletic Days.”
 On Tuesdays and Thursdays, he trains on the field where he does a lot of conditioning, stretching and mobility work.

-When asked if anybody tested positive for Covid-19 within the football team he said, that there is not a single person who has tested positive for Covid on the team, but there were a couple of “scares early on.”
+When asked if anybody tested positive for COVID-19 within the football team he said, that there is not a single person who has tested positive for the illness on the team, but there were a couple of “scares early on.”
 Everybody has been staying safe and healthy.